braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/flutter/flutter_sdk_integration.md

 # Initial SDK setup

-Follow these instructions to install the [Braze Flutter SDK](https://pub.dev/packages/braze_plugin) that contains a specialized package that allows integrators to use certain Braze APIs from Flutter app code written in Dart.
+Follow these instructions to install the [Braze Flutter SDK](https://pub.dev/packages/braze_plugin) that contains a package to allows integrators to use Braze APIs from [Flutter apps](https://flutter.dev/) written in Dart.
 This plugin provides basic analytics functionality and lets you integrate in-app messages and Content Cards for both iOS and Android with a single codebase.

 You will need to complete installation steps on both platforms separately.

 To complete the installation, you will need the [App Identifier API key]({{site.baseurl}}/api/api_key/#the-app-identifier-api-key) as well as the [SDK endpoint]({{site.baseurl}}/api/basics/#endpoints).
 Both are located in the **Developer Console** under **Settings** in the dashboard.

-Please visit the Flutter [official website](https://flutter.dev/) to learn more about it and complete the [setup of the Flutter SDK](https://docs.flutter.dev/get-started/install).
+Please follow the Flutter guide to complete the [setup of the Flutter SDK](https://docs.flutter.dev/get-started/install).

+### Requirements
+* Dart SDK 2.0.0+
+* Flutter SDK 1.10.0+

 ## Step 1: Integrate the Braze library